 When the drain field has completely failed: Proven Solutions

 2. Bio-Remediation: that uses a scientifically formulated, bacterial remediation process to aid and facilitate the digestion of grease and organic matter.

-There are, in some areas, not all, county restrictions on the use of TerraLift (soil fracturing) procedure.
-Using the TerraLift our success rate is in the 98th percentile, and we have a 18 year success rate on procedures completed since 1999.
+Using the TerraLift (Soil Fracturing) our success rate is in the 98th percentile, and we have an 19 year success rate on procedures completed since 1999.

-Based on our experience and results, the above mentioned options are generally 1/3 the cost of a replacement system.
+Based on our experience and results, the above mentioned options are generally 1/2 (or less) than the cost of a replacement system.